retention curves for android apps

 Local-based suggestions is the core feature of Juvo, our latest iOS/Android app.

-The feature allows Juvo users to discover the venues that happen around them and help people from their local communities.
+The feature allows users to discover the venues that happen around them and help people from local communities.
 The user can adjust the notification radius to receive suggestions for events in their vicinity or see meetups from all over the country.

 screenshot map

-8. Add Home Screen Quick Actions
+10. Add Home Screen Quick Actions

 Just press the app’s icon a bit harder than tapping to produce a list of supported quick actions.
 A shopping app can, for example, include such actions as search, today’s deals, gift cards, etc.